Copenhagen November 25-26, 2025

 Moderator

-• Ditte Brasso Sørensen, The Think Tank EUROPA
+Ditte Brasso Sørensen, Vice Director, The Think Tank EUROPA

 Delivering on Europe’s deep tech ambitions requires more than visionary strategies – it depends on coordinated action across Member States.
 National governments play a pivotal role in shaping the conditions for innovation: from education and research investment to startup support, industrial policy, and regulatory environments.
 This session will bring together ministers, business leaders, and innovators to explore how Member States can align their efforts with EU initiatives to unlock Europe’s collective potential.
 The discussion will focus on how national policies can complement European frameworks, how best practices can be shared, and how cross-border collaboration can accelerate Europe’s deep tech scaleup journey.